donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Set Stylized Text Decorations\
 **Type:** An action that returns a value\
-**Description:** It sets the scenery of the specified stylized text and assigns it to the variable.
+**Description:** Sets the text decorations (bold, italics, underlined, strikethrough, obfuscated) of a Styled Text.

 **Usage example:**
 ```ts